Johnson’s speakership hangs in the balance as ouster threat looms - KESQ

 A number of conservatives, however, opposed the legislation — and sending further aid to Ukraine in particular.
 GOP Rep. Marjorie Taylor Greene of Georgia said that Johnson “betrayed” Republican voters following passage of the foreign aid and has threatened to call a vote on his ouster if he doesn’t resign.

+Greene, however, was absent from the Monday evening vote series.
+CNN has reached out to the congresswoman’s office.

+Earlier Monday evening, Johnson told CNN he hasn’t talked to the congresswoman about her motion to vacate.

-Greene argued following the House vote that more House Republicans will support her effort to remove Johnson after going home over recess and hearing from their constituents.
+Greene argued following the House vote on foreign aid that more House Republicans will support her effort to remove Johnson after going home over recess and hearing from their constituents.

 It’s still not clear, though, when or whether a vote to decide Johnson’s political fate will come up.